Girls Write Now Collaboratory

 Journeys

-Each Journey in the Girls Write Now Collaboratory is a package of Writing Course Content, Mentorship, and Community Experiences.
-Our team of teachers, artists, and content experts has thoughtfully curated each Journey to be a dynamic, multifaceted experience.
+Each Journey in the Girls Write Now Collaboratory is a package of Writing Course Content, Mentorship, and Community Experiences for mentors and mentees.
+Our team of teachers, artists, and content experts have thoughtfully curated each Journey to be a dynamic, multifaceted experience.
 Journeys can be light touch or intensive, short or long-term, asynchronous or in real time.

 Journey Cycles